lancerael/d-theia/README.md

 # d-theia
 dTheia is a reusable charting library built using d3 v.4 and ES6.
 Code is transpiled into ES5 for distribution.
 The aim of this project is to provide a simple API for the creation of D3 charts within any client side framework.
-A secondary aim is an academic analysis of pros/cons of class based OOP JavaScript functionality provided with ES6, compared with a Functional Programming paradigm.

 Current available charts:
 - Bar chart